Skip to main content

 Source fields

-Some sources require additional values beyond what the auth_method covers — for example, a company_id or tenant_id that sits alongside a username and password at login.
+Some sources require additional values beyond what the auth_method covers, such as a company_id or account_number that sits alongside a username and password at login.
 Pass these values through source_fields inside auth_credentials. source_fields composes with any auth_method.
 The source dictates which keys it requires; you supply the values.

 {